 From the wiki: “‘Deep Purple’ was the biggest hit written by pianist Peter DeRose, who broadcast, 1923 to 1939, with May Singhi as ‘The Sweethearts of the Air’ on the NBC radio network.
 ‘Deep Purple’ was first published in 1933 as a piano composition.
 The following year, Paul Whiteman had ‘Deep Purple’ scored for his suave orchestra that was ‘making a lady out of jazz’ and the song became so popular in sheet music sales that Mitchell Parish added lyrics in 1938.

-First recorded by Charles Walters & June Knight (1935).
+First performed by Charles Walters & June Knight from Jubilee (1935).

 Hit version by The Artie Shaw Orchestra (US #3 1938).

 Also recorded by Josephine Baker (1936), Eddie Heywood (1944)

 From the wiki: “‘Begin the Beguine’ is a song written by Cole Porter, who first witnessed the beguine as a dance in Paris.
 He later composed the song during a 1935 Pacific cruise aboard Cunard’s ocean liner Franconia.
 The song was first introduced by June Knight in the Broadway musical Jubilee, produced at the Imperial Theatre in New York City in October 1935.
 Knight and Charles Walters would later release a recorded version for the Victor Records label.